mathsclub-iiserk/mathsclub-iiserk.github.io/events/_posts/2022-03-30-integration-bee.md

 ## Our winners

 Congratulations to our victor __Swapnil Ray__ and our runner-up __Rohan Didmishe__!
-Thank you to all particiapants for putting up a good fight.
+Thank you to all participants for putting up a good fight.

 {% include image.html